 Don’t lie to your prospects.
 You can’t say your product is number one unless you have credible data that ranks it ahead of competing products.
 After being tricked once, people lose confidence.
 Truth is the top standard in your advertising.
 Just tell the truth to the prospect.

 Avoid hype and don’t risk the trust of your prospects.
 Write a copy as if you were talking to real people.
 Show interest in what you have to offer.
 Tell a true story, be conversational, and connect to the prospects by speaking their language.

 If you want to make a long-term win-win relationship with your prospects, you have to build trust.
-The fundamental truth in psychology is that people buy only from people they know, trust and respect.
+The fundamental truth in psychology is that people buy only from people they know, trust, and respect.

 A great example of honesty is Nike with the “Just do it” slogan through which they encourage people to cross personal boundaries and motivate them to be active.
-Nike has a lot of marketing campaigns with substantial budget investments, but the point is that they are the brand people trust.
+Nike has a lot of marketing campaigns with substantial budget investments, but the point is that they are the brands people trust.
 After you buy their sneakers, for instance, you genuinely believe that you will activate yourself and go to training.